 To be able to use WOFOST in a meaningful way, a general knowledge of plant growth and development and of the environmental factors by which these are influenced is a prerequisite.
-Ideally, you have a background in crop ecology (e.g. Loomis and Connor, 1992) and land evaluation (e.g. FAO, 1976; Driessen and Konijn, 1992), and, you are familiar with the system-analytical approach to agricultural production (e.g. Penning de Vries et al., 1989; Van Keulen and Wolf, 1986; Leffelaar, 1993).
 In this guide, WOFOST is treated as a 'black-box'.
 You will be explained how to provide input to WOFOST and how to have it calculate the type of output you desire.
 The guide does not discuss all concepts on which the model is based, nor its algorithms.
-However, an overview of the theoretical background is provided in Chapter 5.
-For a detailed program description, you are referred to Supit et al. (1994).
+For further information on WOFOST, we strongly suggest reading the following material: